 - Credit by Program Examination/Prior Learning - Students may earn credit for certain courses by Program Examination or Prior Learning.

 b.
-Credit for Prior Learning - The student’s advisor will work with the program/campus associate dean in completing the required forms and documentation.
-For students requesting a course prerequisite be waived using Credit for Prior Learning, the prerequisite course instructor will work with the program/campus associate dean in completing the required forms and documentation.
+Credit for Prior Learning - The student’s advisor will work with the programs associate dean in completing the required forms and documentation.
+For students requesting a course prerequisite be waived using Credit for Prior Learning, the prerequisite course instructor will work with the programs associate dean in completing the required forms and documentation.

 c.
 Courses completed through Credit by Program Examination/Prior Learning do not count toward financial aid credit hour eligibility requirements.

 d.
 Students cannot receive Credit for Prior Learning for early college courses taken in high school (such as courses from a career academy) after the fact.
 Students must enroll for college credit at the time they complete the course.